-GERRY P. SMITH Age 58 BIOGRAPHY: Mr. Smith was appointed as Chief Executive Officer and a Director effective February 27, 2017.
+GERRY P. SMITH Age 59 BIOGRAPHY: Mr. Smith was appointed as Chief Executive Officer and a Director effective February 27, 2017.
 Mr. Smith has been leading the Company's transformation from a tactical, product-based transactions Director since: 2017 company to a services-driven B2B platform.
-Prior to joining the Company and since 2006, Mr. Smith was at Lenovo Group Limited ("Lenovo") and previously served as Lenovo's Executive Vice Presiden and Chief Operating Officer since 2016 where he was responsible for all operations across Lenovo's global product portfolio.
+Prior to joining the Company and since 2006, Mr. Smith was at Lenovo Group Limited ("Lenovo") and previously served as Lenovo's Executive Vice President and Chief Operating Officer since 2016 where he was responsible for all operations across Lenovo's global product portfolio.
 Prior to assuming this role, also in 2016, Mr. Smith was Executive Vice Executive President and President, Data Center Group.
 From 2015 to 2016, he served as Chief Operating Officer of the Personal Computing Group and Enterprise Business Group, and from 2013 to 2015 he served as President of the Americas.
 In these roles, Mr. Smith oversaw Lenovo's fast-growing enterprise business worldwide and Lenovo's overall business in the America's region.
 Prior to that, Mr. Smith was President, North America and Senior Vice President, Global Operations of Lenovo from 2012 to 2013, and Senior Vice President of Global Supply Chain of Lenovo from 2006 until 2012 where he was responsible for end-to-end supply chain management.
 Prior to Lenovo, Mr. Smith held a number of executive positions at Dell Inc. from 1994 until 2006, as the company became a global leader in personal computers.
+In January 2022, Mr. Smith became a founding member of the Advisory Board for Zero100 - a global coalition of CEOs, Chief Operations and Supply Chain Officers working to accelerate progress towards zero percent carbon, 100% digital supply chains.
 QUALIFICATIONS AND EXPERIENCE: • Extensive leadership experience and strong track record in increasing operating profit and managing complex integrations for corporations.
-Strategic, operational, and managerial expertise gained through a more than 25-year career with Lenovo and Dell Inc. Expertise in corporate turnarounds and positioning companies for future growth and success.
-OTHER PUBLIC DIRECTORSHIPS: • Arrow Electronics, Inc. (since 2020); currently Corporate Governance Committee member
+Strategic, operational, and managerial expertise gained through a more than 25-year career with Lenovo and Dell Inc. Expertise in corporate turnarounds, positioning companies for future growth and success, and cultivating strong company culture.
+OTHER PUBLIC DIRECTORSHIPS: • Arrow Electronics, Inc. (since 2020); currently Corporate Governance Committee member and Compensation Committee member

-QUINCY L. ALLEN BIOGRAPHY: Age 62 Mr. Allen joined our Board in February 2020.
+QUINCY L. ALLEN BIOGRAPHY: Age 63 Mr. Allen joined our Board in February 2020.
 Mr. Allen has over 35 years of leadership experience in the technology services industry, most recently serving as IBM Corporation's ("IBM") Go-To-Market Leader of Cognitive Process Services and Chief Marketing Officer for IBM Cloud from 2015 to 2018.
 Director since: Prior to joining IBM, Mr. Allen served as Chief Marketing and Strategy Officer at Unisys Corporation, a 2020 global information technology company, from 2012 to 2015.
 From 2009 to 2010, Mr. Allen served as Chief Executive Officer for Vertis Communications, a direct marketing and advertising company.
-Vertis Communications filed for voluntary bankruptcy under Chapter 11 of the U.S. Bankruptcy Code in Independent November 2010 and emerged from bankruptcy in March 2012.
-In October 2012, Vertis Communications filed for bankruptcy protection again.
-Prior to Vertis Communications, Mr. Allen held several leadership positions with Xerox Corporation, including serving as President of the Global Services and Strategic Marketing Group and President of Production Systems Group, as well as Committees: Audit Senior Vice President, North American Services and Solutions and Vice President, Worldwide · Corporate Governance Customer Services Strategy of Xerox Corporation.
-Mr. Allen previously served as a board member of & Nominating NCR Corporation and Gateway, Inc. QUALIFICATIONS AND EXPERIENCE: Significant executive management experience as a technology executive, chief executive officer, and public company board member.
+Prior to Vertis Communications, Mr. Allen held several leadership positions with Xerox Corporation, Independent including serving as President of the Global Services and Strategic Marketing Group and President of Production Systems Group, as well as Senior Vice President, North American Services and Solutions and Vice President, Worldwide Customer Services Strategy of Xerox Corporation.
+Mr. Allen previously Committees: served as a board member of NCR Corporation and Gateway, Inc. Audit QUALIFICATIONS AND EXPERIENCE: · Corporate Governance Significant executive management experience as a technology executive, chief executive officer, & Nominating and public company board member.
 Expertise in enterprise technology, supply chain, sales and marketing and product development.
 Financial, operational and organizational expertise gained as executive management at several public corporations.
-OTHER PUBLIC DIRECTORSHIPS: Lumen Technologies, Inc. (since 2021) · ABM Industries Incorporated (since 2021)
+OTHER PUBLIC DIRECTORSHIPS: Lumen Technologies, Inc. (since 2021); currently Audit Committee member and Risk and Security Committee member • ABM Industries Incorporated (since 2021); currently Audit Committee member